monokee/Sekoia/src/modules/state/README.md

   }
 })
 ```
+> Recorded states are guaranteed to be unique - even when asynchronously throttled or deferred.

 ##### undo(key)
 Time travel to the last tracked state change.
 Requires that object or key is being tracked.